-Indonesia has long been a sought after destination for adventure travellers through to romantics.
-East Java and Malang caters to all of these without the maddening crowds of the more popular tourist spots such as Bali.
+Indonesia has long been a sought-after destination for adventure travellers through to romantics.
+East Java and Malang cater to all of these without the maddening crowds of the more popular tourist spots such as Bali.
 Maybe it’s time to rethink your next Indonesian holiday.

 Feature image via Flikr byRemon Rijper